ucdavisdatalab/Intro-to-Desktop-GIS-with-QGIS/README.md

 1. In the *Geometry definition* section is where we indicate what kind of geometry we have.
 For ours, select *Point coordinates* and in the *X field*, pick "Longitude", and for the *Y field* pick "Latitude".
 1. Review the *Sample data* section to preview how the attribute table will look.
 This is a good way to find out if you picked the right delimiter or if your data has some formatting issues (such as someone put commas in a text field and use commas as the delimiter).
 1. If everything looks good, click *Add*.
 This is a reasonably large file, so be patient as it loads.
+1. Close the *Data Source Manager* window because we are done adding data.

 # Saving Project Files
 Now that we've added data to our project, let's save it so we can come back to it later.